 Qualifications

-You'll usually need a degree in a subject such as oceanography, ocean science, geology, biology, chemistry, environmental science, marine sciences, geography, maths or physics.
+You'll usually need a degree in a subject such as oceanography, ocean science, geology, biology, chemistry, environmental science, marine sciences, meteorology, geography, maths or physics.
 It's also possible to take a degree in ocean science, oceanography or marine science combined with other earth sciences.

 There are many postgraduate courses to choose from, including some overseas ones.
 Courses cover physical, chemical and biological oceanography as well as areas such as computing, mathematical modelling and remote sensing.